 The Bruins, who led by as many as 28 points in the second half, maintained their share of second place in the Northwest Conference standings with an 8-3 record against league opponents, 14-8 overall.
 Anthony Sanchez contributed 11 points and eight rebounds in the winning effort, with teammates A.J.
 Grant and Spencer Bolte adding 10 points each.

 On the other end of the scoring table were the Wildcats (3-18, 2-10 NWC), who lost their seventh straight game, and second of the year to their Yamhill County rivals.
-Chris Dirks (Soph., Hood River, Ore.) posted his first career double-double with 10 points and a game-high 11 rebounds.
-Starting center Forrest Paxton (Fr., Woodland, Calif.) scored a career-high 10 points, including four from the charity stripe, while Jordan Russell (Fr., Moorpark, Calif.) came off the bench to supply 10 more.
+Chris Dirks (Jr., Hood River, Ore.) posted his first career double-double with 10 points and a game-high 11 rebounds.
+Starting center Forrest Paxton (Soph., Woodland, Calif.) scored a career-high 10 points, including four from the charity stripe, while Jordan Russell came off the bench to supply 10 more.

 Held to a woeful 30.8 percent shooting percentage in the opening half, the Wildcats made just four field goals over the first 12 minutes of the game.
 Russell’s 3-point bucket with 7:52 to play finally got the ‘Cats over the double-digit hump, and trimmed the deficit to eight points, 20-12.
 That is as close as the visitors got the rest of the night, however, as the Bruins opened up an 18-point lead by the break and never looked back.